 Much like outdoor footwear, not all shoes are created equally.
 When looking for footwear to be worn within the home, some of the same principles apply; look for structure, proper fit and appropriate materials/construction.
 Depending on your needs and personal history of injury, the features of your indoor footwear will vary.
 The basic guide below will help you choose indoor footwear that is right for you.

-Footwear to Be Worn Indoors
+Best Types of Footwear to Be Worn Indoors

 Soft to firm soled slippers, no removable footbed